 How are Lawmakers Around the World Tackling Fast Fashion?

-Fast fashion is a complex issue, and tackling it requires multi-layered solutions.
+Fast fashion is a complex issue, and tackling it requires multi-layered solutions, including fast fashion laws.
 Dedicated policies and citizens' awareness are necessary to solve problems stemming from systemic injustice.
-So, to make fashion fair by default, regulators must make decisions that effectively hold companies accountable for their environmental impact and the quality of life they give their employees.
+To make fashion fair by default, regulators must hold companies accountable for their environmental impact.
+They also need to consider the quality of life they provide for their employees.

-With increasing awareness amongst the public about the exploitative conditions and environmental issues at the basis of fast fashion and thanks to the work of activists, NGOs, and trade unions, regulators worldwide are taking some steps to change the fashion industry for the better.
+There is growing public awareness about the exploitative conditions and environmental issues associated with fast fashion.
+Thanks to the efforts of activists, NGOs, and trade unions, regulators worldwide are beginning to take steps to improve the fashion industry.

 The EU Strategy for Sustainable and Circular Textiles